 This is the part of the process where we capture all of the pieces we need to put together the final video we want, and is informed by our preproduction phase – where we determined what pieces we needed.
 In the production phase we conduct the actual filming to capture the video and sound with our cameras.
 Imagine that this phase is like the sourcing of all the materials required in order to build the house we designed in preproduction – we have to make sure that we have all of the pieces we need or we won’t be able to build that house.
+If we’re doing animation rather than filming, this is when the animator begins this process.
 This phase may include any or all of the following:

 This is the final phase where we bring together all of the media (interview footage, sound recordings and other footage) to begin to create the final video we have been planning.
 Having gone through a thorough preproduction phase, we will now have all of the ‘pieces’ to do so.
 To continue with the building of the house analogy, this would be where we finally start to use all of the pieces we collected in production to actually build the house or put together the video we have been planning.
 This is usually the most time consuming phase of video production, and can take many days or weeks to complete depending on the size of the production.
 A key task in post production is editing, which involves watching through all of the footage captured and selectively choosing smaller sections of the video footage or ‘shots’, and combining them with other shots in a desired sequence.